spenibus/rss-filter-php/readme.txt

 source
    -  a url pointing to a rss feed
-   -  can occur multiple times within "ruleSet" titleDuplicateRemove
+   -  can occur multiple times within "ruleSet" timeout
+   - how long to wait for a source
+   - this is any number above zero titleDuplicateRemove
    -  value: true|false, default: false
    -  appears only once within ruleSet